bdoms/gae_blog/readme.md

 ## Using a Custom Base Template

-You can obviously modify the included base template as much as you want, but in order to avoid redundancy, if you already have a Mako one that you'd like to use all you have to do is modify the "Base Template" configuration option on the blog admin page (at `/blog/admin`) with a path relative to your project (i.e. the parent directory of the `gae_blog` folder).
+You can obviously modify the included base template as much as you want, but in order to avoid redundancy, if you have one that you'd like to use, then all you have to do is modify the "Base Template" configuration option on the blog admin page (at `/blog/admin`) with a path relative to your project (i.e. the parent directory of the `gae_blog` folder).
 For example, if your directory structure looks like this: